gkazan/ZAWA/.github/ISSUE_TEMPLATE/bug_report.md

  - Bookworm Version Number :
  - Forge Version Number :
  - Is OptiFine installed? :
+ - Is this bug present in single player or on a server or both? :
 **Additional context**
 Add any other context about the problem in place of this sentence.